 On a weekend during cider season, the town is buzzing with hundreds of cuadrillas (groups of friends) meeting for an aperitivo before heading to the cider houses on foot.

-Some of our favourite cider houses are listed below.
-However you can check out all the cider houses near San Sebastian and book online here (English link).
+You can also check out all the cider houses near San Sebastian and book online here (English link).

 FAQs about Basque Cider Houses

 Below we’ve answered some of the most popular questions we get on cider houses.

 Cider house = “Sagardotegi” in Basque and “sidrería” in Spanish.

 Cider = “Sagardoa” in Basque and “sidra” in Spanish.